onur-zengin/aws-ec2-linux-docker/README.md

 * Both Prometheus & Grafana will be installed with the default admin password: `admin`.
 See procedure #3.4 below to change it.

-* If / when you also complete procedure #3.5 (optional), then the web server will redirect connections to secure (HTTPS) URLs instead.
+* If / when you also complete procedure #3.3 (optional), then the web server will redirect connection attempts to secure (HTTPS) URLs instead.

 ## 3. POST-DEPLOYMENT ACTIONS